 As your Bee forwards and serves chunks to its peers, it is rewarded in BZZ in the form of cheques.
 Once these cheques accumulate sufficient value, you may cash them out using Bee's API.
 This process transfers money from your peer's chequebooks into your own, which you can then withdrawal to your wallet to do with as you please!

-PLEASE!
 Do not cash out your cheques too regularly!
 Once a week is more than sufficient!
-This prevents and relieves unneccesary congestion on the blockchain. 💩
+Besides the transaction costs, this prevents and relieves unneccesary congestion on the blockchain. 💩

 Learn more about how SWAP and other accounting protocols work by readingThe Book of Swarm .

 Bee contains a rich set of features to enable you to query the current accounting state of your node.
 First, let's query our node's current balance by sending a POST request to the balances endpoint.